kunokdev/cra-runtime-environment-variables/README.md

 could implement filters for variables you don't want to expose using prefixes or similar technique.

+#### 🧩 TypeScript

+You may run into [Type errors as mentioned in this issue](https://github.com/kunokdev/cra-runtime-environment-variables/issues/12).
+To solve this, extend `window` object or rewrite global window type as suggested in issue comments.

 #### 🐓 Alternative solutions

 As noted above, buildtime configuration will satisfy most use cases and you can